pippim/pippim.github.io/mt.md

 ## On-Going Configuration

-Each time you startup Multi-Timer you can change the configuration.
+Each time you start Multi-Timer, you can change the configuration.

-Initially you are presented with the Main Configuration window shown to the right.
+Initially you are presented with the Main Configuration window shown to the left.
 To switch to the Timers tab click it at the top right.

+There are many options on this window.
+Two options that cannot be changed are **Multi-Timer Version Number** and **Maximum number of timers**.

 The options on this screen are: